 The main responsibility of a neonatal nurse is to assist mothers with the birth and post-birth of their child.
 On a day to day basis, a neonatal nurse is required to perform the following responsibilities: performing professional nursing duties, testing cognitive skills on newborn babies, performing neonatal tests throughout pregnancy, helping patients select an effective plan of care, and taking care of patients.

 As a neonatal nurse, one can expect to work during the day, but depending on the …Read more

 Neonatal Nurse (RN) Tasks

-Deliver patient care through the nursing process of assessment, planning, intervention, and evaluation.
+- Deliver patient care through the nursing process of assessment, planning, intervention, and evaluation.

-Develop an individualized plan of care utilizing the nursing and medical diagnoses.
+- Develop an individualized plan of care utilizing the nursing and medical diagnoses.